jdberry/tag/README.md

 Omissions
 ---
-This is new software.
-The following things have been contemplated:
+The following features have been contemplated for future enhancement:

 1. A binary installer
 2. A better format for the output of list